Big Brothers Big Sisters of Lanark County struggling to recover from pandemic | CBC News

 "The economy was … not working at full capacity and so donations were limited," Miller said.

-Plus, the thrift stores were shuttered for weeks at a time thanks to lockdowns.
+Plus, the thrift stores were shut for weeks at a time thanks to lockdowns.
 The organization has been working to build its coffers back up ever since, she said.

 It's why stories like the reunion of Skokos and Whitmore are so important for Miller.